Self-Organization of Self-Clearing Beating Patterns in an Array of Locally Interacting Ciliated Cells Formulated as an Adaptive Boolean Network: Simulations and Results

-In order to clarify which model parameters determine the value of $|\vec{v}_0|$, the boxplots in Fig.\ref{fig:boxv0} display how the $|\vec{v}_0|$ values distribute over the update schemes and cell alignments, corresponding to Table \ref{tab:tab1}.
-One can see that the highest values for $|\vec{v}_0|$ are reached by settings using DAU or BHL+L. This clearly suggests that update schemes with local determinism impose an asymmetry among the local interactions, what triggers efficient self-organization towards self-clearing states.\\
+The boxplots shown in Fig.\ref{fig:boxv0} (Whiskers are set in order to indicate the range covered by 95\% of all values) display how the $|\vec{v}_{g0}|$-values distribute over the different update schemes and cell alignments.
+One can see that the highest values for $|\vec{v}_{g0}|$ are reached by settings using DAU or BHL+L. This clearly suggests that update schemes with local determinism impose an asymmetry among the local interactions, what triggers efficient self-organization towards self-clearing states.\\